Putin orders partial military call-up, sparking protests

 Kirby told ABC’s “Good Morning America” that Russia has suffered tens of thousands of casualties, has command and control issues, terrible troop morale, desertion problems and is “forcing the wounded back (into) the fight.”

-It wasn’t clear how many years of combat experience or what level of training those to be mobilized must have.
-Another key clause in the decree prevents most professional soldiers from terminating their contracts and leaving service until the partial mobilization is no longer in place.
+It wasn’t clear how many years of combat experience or what level of training soldiers must have to be mobilized.
+Another key clause in the decree prevents most professional soldiers from terminating their contracts until the partial mobilization is no longer in place.

 Russia’s invasion of Ukraine has been the target of broad international criticism at the U.N.
 General Assembly, which has kept up intense diplomatic pressure on Moscow.
 Zelenskyy was due to speak to the gathering in a prerecorded address later Wednesday.
 Putin is not attending.